 This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

-If you’ve ever experienced intense cramping, unusually heavy menstrual bleeding or cramps that have been so intense they’ve left you unable to to attend work or school, PCOS – or Polycystic Ovary Syndrome may be the culprit.
-It affects 8-20% of menstruators worldwide and is unfortunately one of the leading causes of infertility if left unchecked.
+Ever experienced intense cramping, unusually heavy menstrual bleeding or cramps that have been so intense they’ve left you unable to attend work or school?
+PCOS – or Polycystic Ovary Syndrome may be the culprit—it affects 8-20% of menstruators worldwide.
+Not only does PCOS cause periods so painful they interrupt your daily life, but it is also one of the leading causes of infertility if left unchecked.

-Polycystic Ovary Syndrome is caused by a hormone imbalance and can develop with the onset of puberty, or later in your reproductive life.
-The exact cause isn’t known, although it has been linked to excessive insulin or androgen (an xy-linked hormone) and may be hereditary.
+Polycystic Ovary Syndrome is caused by a hormone imbalance.
+It can develop at the onset of puberty, or later in your reproductive life.
+The exact cause isn’t known, although it has been linked to excessive insulin or androgen (an XY-linked hormone) and may be hereditary.

-Some of the symptoms of PCOS can seem contradictory, as it can cause both infrequent periods or or prolonged, heavy ones.
+Some of the symptoms of PCOS can seem contradictory, as it can cause both infrequent periods or prolonged, heavy bleeding.